-The first van in its segment to offer a petrol-electric powertrain, the new Ford plug-in hybrid (PHEV) Transit could be the solution for you if you aren’t quite ready to go full electric yet, or need a longer range than that currently on offer from EVs.
-The Transit PHEV’s electric motor can cover up to 35 miles and is coupled to a 1.0 litre Ecoboost engine extending the range to over 310 miles.
+The first van in its segment to offer a petrol-electric powertrain, the new Ford plug-in hybrid (PHEV) Transit could be the solution for you if you aren’t quite ready to go full electric yet, or need a longer range than that currently on offer for EVs.
+The Transit PHEV’s electric motor can cover up to 35 miles, and is coupled to a 1.0 litre Ecoboost engine extending the range to over 310 miles.
 Regenerative braking allows you to recharge the battery as you go.
-The load is a roomy 6m3 (3 euro pallets), and this custom-built van offers a host of features for your safety and comfort (park assist, cruise control, blind-spot information system, cross-traffic alert, to name but a few)
+The load is a roomy 6m3 (3 euro pallets), and this custom built van offers a host of features for your safety and comfort (park assist, cruise control, blind spot information system, cross traffic alert, to name but a few)

 Expected starting price £39,145 (ex VAT)

 No conventional mirrors or doors handles on the concept presented at the Commercial Vehicle Show in Frankfurt last year.
 Specifications or exact release date are not out yet, but we can expect a much increased battery capacity compared to the 33kwh available on the eponymous model, and a three-phase on-board charger on the next-generation Kangoo.